-Once you’ve found a suitable parking spot, instead of trying to manoeuvre your way back and forth into a parking space, with the press of a button the car can effortlessly steer itself into that coveted parking spot.
+Once you’ve found a suitable parking spot, the car can now, with the press of a button, effortlessly steer itself into that coveted parking spot.
 All you need to control is the accelerator and brake.

 Car safety features: #14.
 Continuous Variable Transmission (CVT) Technology

-Gone are the days when a vehicle purchase was a choice between either manual or automatic transmission.
-Car manufacturers now offer a dizzying array of gearbox types: single-clutch, dual-clutch, tiptronic and more.
+Gone are the days when a vehicle purchase was a choice between a manual or automatic transmission.
+Car manufacturers are now offering a dizzying array of gearbox types including: single-clutch, dual-clutch, tiptronic and more.